 Monitoring Remote Servers Through Firewalls

 Power Admin monitoring products contain a variety of modules that monitor different server resources.
-In general, the server resources are accessed through one of two ways:
+In general, the server resources are accessed through one of three ways:

 - Standard protocol ports